Skip to main content

 Plan your first meal

 Fasting goes more smoothly when you already know what your first meal will be.
-That usually means enough protein, enough food, and no panic eating when the window opens.
+Decide it the night before, with real protein and enough total food, so you’re not picking through the kitchen the moment the window opens.

 Treat longer fasts cautiously

-Longer fasting windows sound appealing on paper, but they are not automatically better.
-If sleep, mood, training, or hunger gets worse, the schedule is probably too aggressive.
+Longer fasting windows sound appealing on paper, but they aren’t automatically better.
+If sleep, mood, training quality, or hunger get worse over a few weeks, the schedule is probably too aggressive for where you are right now.

 Intermittent Fasting Calculator: Fasting Window, Eating Window, and Daily Calories